shaymp4/100-Days-Of-Code/Day01/ReadMe.md

-# 100 Days of Code – Day 1
+# 📅 Day 1 – Python Practice: Number Analyzer & Basic Calculator

-## 📅 Date
-June 17, 2025

-## What I Built
-Today I created two beginner-friendly Python CLI tools:
+To kick off my 100 Days of Code journey, I built two beginner-friendly Python command-line tools that helped me practice core programming concepts.

+---

+## 1. Number Analyzer

-1. **Number Analyser** – determines whether a number is positive/negative and even/odd.
+This tool analyzes a number and reports:
-2. **Basic Calculator** – performs add, subtract, multiply, divide operations with input validation.

-## These projects helped me solidify my understanding of:
-- Conditional statements (`if`, `elif`, `else`)
+- Whether it's **positive or negative**
+- Whether it's **even or odd**

+### What I Practiced:
-- Functions and modular code
+- Using `if`, `else`, and `elif` conditionals
+- Writing clear, purpose-specific functions
+- Returning formatted string output

+**File**: `number_analyzer.py`

+---

+## 2. Basic Calculator

+A simple Python calculator that performs:

+- Addition
+- Subtraction
-- String formatting
+- Multiplication
-- Error handling (e.g., division by zero)
+- Division (with error handling for division by zero)

+### What I Practiced:
+- Function creation for math operations
+- Handling user-defined inputs
+- Basic arithmetic logic
+- Preventing runtime errors using conditionals

+**File**: `basic_calculator.py`

+---

-## Next Steps
+## Summary

-	•	Turn these into interactive CLI tools that take input from users
-	•	Add support for more number checks like prime, square, or divisible by
-	•	Create a simple menu interface using loops
+These two projects helped reinforce:
+- Modular code design
+- Basic arithmetic logic and flow control
+- Thinking in terms of reusable code blocks (functions)
+- Building output that is clean and understandable

+---

+**Next goal** → Make the calculator into a fully interactive CLI tool with a menu and input prompts.